 According to Chapter IX of Companies’ Act, 2013, every company must prepare books of accounts in accordance with the relevant applicable Accounting Standards as issued by ICAI.
 One of these accounting standards, AS 15, requires an actuarial valuation to be done for certain types of employee benefits schemes, including gratuity benefit.

-- SMCs (Small and Medium Sized Companies) and
+- SMCs (Small and Medium Sized Companies) – Companies with:

-Appendix -II: Applicability of Accounting Standards to Various Entities, discuss the applicability of accounting standards to non-corporate entities like LLP, Partnerships, Proprietorships, etc.,
+Appendix -II: Applicability of Accounting Standards to Various Entities discusses the applicability of accounting standards to non-corporate entities like LLP, Partnerships, Proprietorships, etc.

-To know if you fall under Level II or Level III Enterprises, read here.
+To know if you fall under the MSME category and can avail exemptions, read here.

 In Summary: